Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Introduction

 \section{Introduction}

-Question Answering is a fast growing research field, aiming to improve the capabilities of machines to read and understand documents.
+Question Answering is a fast-growing research field, aiming to improve the capabilities of machines to read and understand documents.
 Significant progress has recently been enabled by the use of large pre-trained language models \cite{devlin2018bert,raffel2019exploring}, which reach human-level performances on several publicly available benchmarks, such as SQuAD \cite{rajpurkar2016squad} and NewsQA \cite{trischler2016newsqa}.

-Given that the majority of large scale Question Answering (QA) datasets are in English \cite{hermann2015teaching, rajpurkar2016squad, choi2018quac}, the importance to develop QA systems targeting other languages, is currently been addressed with two cross-lingual QA datasets: XQuAD \cite{artetxe2019cross} and MLQA \cite{lewis-etal-2020-mlqa}, covering respectively 10 and 7 languages.
+Given that the majority of large scale Question Answering (QA) datasets are in English \cite{hermann2015teaching, rajpurkar2016squad, choi2018quac}, the development of QA systems targeting other languages is currently addressed via two cross-lingual QA datasets: XQuAD \cite{artetxe2019cross} and MLQA \cite{lewis-etal-2020-mlqa}, covering respectively 10 and 7 languages.
 Due to the cost of annotation, both are limited only to an evaluation set.
 They are comparable to the validation set of the original SQuAD (see more details in Section~\ref{subsec:eval_sets}).
-In both datasets, each paragraphs is paired with questions in various languages.
-It enables the evaluation of models in an experimental scenario for which the input context and question can be in two different languages.
-This scenario has practical applications, e.g. querying a set of documents in various languages.
+In both datasets, each paragraph is paired with questions in various languages, allowing to evaluate models in a \emph{cross-lingual} experimental scenario: the input context and the question can be in two different languages.
+This scenario has important practical applications, such as querying a set of documents in various languages.

-Performing this cross-lingual task is complex and remains challenging for current models, assuming only English training data.
-Transfer results are shown to rank behind training-language performance \cite{artetxe2019cross, lewis-etal-2020-mlqa}.
-In other words, multilingual models fine-tuned only on English data are found to perform better for English than for other languages.
+Performing this cross-lingual task is complex and remains challenging for current models, assuming only English training data: transfer results are shown to rank behind training-language performance \cite{artetxe2019cross, lewis-etal-2020-mlqa}.
+In other words, multilingual models fine-tuned only on English data are found to perform significantly better on English than on other languages.
+Besides the almost simultaneous work of \citet{shakeri2020multilingual}, very few alternatives to such a simple zero-shot transfer method have been proposed so far.